elliotlozano/crypto_performance_clustering/README.md

 # Analyzing Cryptocurrency Portfolio Performace via KMeans Clustering

-`This projects leverages Python and unsupervised learning techniques to cluster cryptocurrencies by their performance in different time periods.`
+`This project leverages Python and unsupervised learning techniques (KMeans and PCA) to cluster cryptocurrencies by their performance over different time periods.`

 ---

 ## Description

+As a fintech professional I want to provide my clients with new ways to diversify their digital asset portfolios.
+One way to do this is by observing how cryptocurrencies behave in relation to one another throughout time.
+In this project I analyze a range of cryptocurrencies over different time periods and then cluster them based on their performance in each period.
+Using Principle Component Analysis (PCA) I'm able to condense several features that describe the assets' behavior into fewer variables that are easier to manage and analyze.
+Then, using the KMeans algorithm, I am able to generate clusters from the component data and plot them on a graph to visualize how each cryptocurrency behaved overtime, relative to others.
+With this tool, clients can diversify their crypto portfolios by selecting coins from different clusters, ensuring they are mainting a collection of behaviorally different assets.

 ---